Frankie Kimmel: Spotting career

 Kimmel first began serving as a spotter for various drivers whenever they needed a spotter, but his first major foray would come when he was spotting for his father Frank at the ARCA race at Berlin Raceway where the elder Kimmel would finish third in the race.
 He would later serve as a spotter for Christian Eckes in the inaugural CARS Tour race at Southern National Motorsports Park.

 In 2022, Kimmel would join Trackhouse Racing Team and serve as the spotter for Daniel Suárez, who would win the 2022 Toyota/Save Mart 350 at Sonoma Raceway that year.

+As of 2026, Kimmel joined Daniel Suarez in his move to Spire Motorsports as his spotter for the 2026 NASCAR Cup Series season.

 Personal life

 Kimmel attended and graduated from University of North Carolina–Charlotte in 2015 with an engineering degree.

 Motorsports career results

 ARCA Racing Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)